econya/less_curse/README.md

 It will probably just be developed enough to serve as a dead-simple TUI for the trackt time-tracking system.

-Im happy about bug reports and ideas, but chances are high that I cannot react in the way I wish others would do.
+I'm happy about bug reports and ideas, but chances are high that I cannot react in the way I wish others would do.

+## License

+LessCurse is released under the GPL, Version 3 or any later version and Copyright 2016 by Felix Wolfsteller.

 ## Installation